Climate Change & Global Security|UPSC Notes

 Climate change is increasingly recognized as a ‘threat multiplier’ that exacerbates existing risks and creates new security challenges.
 Here are key ways in which climate change impacts national security:

-• Resource Scarcity: Changes in climate affect water availability and agricultural productivity, leading to shortages of food and water.
-Such scarcity can trigger competition among local communities, states, and even nations.
+• Resource Scarcity: Changes in water availability and agricultural productivity due to climate change will lead to food and water scarcity.
+Such scarcity may spark the ignition of competition among local communities, states, and even nations.

-• Mass Migrations: Rising sea levels and extreme weather events, such as hurricanes and droughts, force populations to migrate.
-This migration can lead to overcrowding in safer areas, straining local resources and infrastructure, and potentially leading to social strife and communal violence.
+• Mass Migrations: Increased sea levels and severe events, such as hurricanes and droughts, will force mass migrations of people, which, again, increases overcrowding in certain areas.
+This threatens to stress local resources and infrastructure, fuelling possible social strife and communal violence.

 Case Studies